agrawalpiyush-srm/Covid19_Project/README.md

 This code requires the **"configuration file"** where we define the grid size of the box and the coordinates of the protein where we want to dock the ligand.
 This can be done using UCSF chimera tool.

-Here, we have provided the receptor (receptor.pdbqt) and ligand (ligand.pdbqt) file, configuration file (conf.txt) and the output files (ligand_out.pdbqt & ligand.pdbqt_log.out) generated after running the vina.
-These files are present in the folder **"code"**

 **Tools and packages used:**<br>
 Python 3.6.9<br>
 R 3.6<br>